RahulMetre03/URL_Shortner_Service/README.md

-# LinkSHort - URL Shortener
+# LinkShort - URL Shortener

 TinyLink is a simple web application to shorten URLs, track clicks, and view link statistics.
 Think of it as a mini version of Bit.ly.